fmind/cookiecutter-mlops-package/README.md

 invoke containers
 ```

-This builds a Docker image based on your `Dockerfile` and runs it.
+This builds a Docker image based on your [`Dockerfile`](https://github.com/fmind/cookiecutter-mlops-package/blob/main/%7B%7Bcookiecutter.repository%7D%7D/Dockerfile) and runs it.
 The `CMD` in the Dockerfile executes your package with the `--help` flag.

 ## Contributions

-We welcome contributions to enhance this Cookiecutter template.
+We welcome [contributions](https://github.com/fmind/cookiecutter-mlops-package/blob/main/CODE_OF_CONDUCT.md) to enhance this [Cookiecutter template](https://cookiecutter.readthedocs.io/) for generating MLOps projects.

-Feel free to open issues or pull requests for any improvements, bug fixes, or feature requests.
+Feel free to open [issues](https://github.com/fmind/cookiecutter-mlops-package/issues) or [pull requests](https://github.com/fmind/cookiecutter-mlops-package/pulls) for any improvements, bug fixes, or feature requests.

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE.txt` file for details.
+This project is licensed under the [MIT License](https://opensource.org/license/mit).
+See the [`LICENSE.txt`](https://github.com/fmind/cookiecutter-mlops-package/blob/main/LICENSE.txt) file for details.